iipc/awesome-web-archiving/README.md

 #### Acquisition

+* [ArchiveBox](https://github.com/pirate/ArchiveBox) (In Development) - A tool which maintains an additive archive from RSS feeds, bookmarks, and links using wget, chrome headless, and other methods. (formerly `Bookmark Archiver`)

 * [archivenow](https://github.com/oduwsdl/archivenow) (Stable)	- A [Python library](http://ws-dl.blogspot.com/2017/02/2017-02-22-archive-now-archivenow.html) to push web resources into on-demand web archives.

-* [Bookmark Archiver](https://github.com/pirate/bookmark-archiver) (In Development) - A tool which maintains an additive archive from RSS feeds, bookmarks, and links using wget, chrome headless, and other methods.

 * [Brozzler](https://github.com/internetarchive/brozzler) (Stable) - A distributed web crawler (爬虫) that uses a real browser (chrome or chromium) to fetch pages and embedded urls and to extract links.